Sebastian-Schuchmann/Self-Play-TicTacToe-AI-ML-Agents-/README.md

 ### Training

 Make sure you have the ML-Agents Python package installed.
-For guidance, check out this [page]([ml-agents/Installation.md at release_6_docs · Unity-Technologies/ml-agents · GitHub](https://github.com/Unity-Technologies/ml-agents/blob/release_6_docs/docs/Installation.md)).
+For guidance, check out this [page](https://github.com/Unity-Technologies/ml-agents/blob/release_6_docs/docs/Installation.md).
 This project was tested with Python 3.6.8 on MacOS Catalina with the ML-Agents Python Package v.0.18.1 installed.

 First open up the terminal and cd into the "runs" folder of the repo.